 Cinnamon salt dough ornaments are such a fun and easy way to get into the Christmas spirit!
-My kids and I had a blast making our ornaments and they smelled amazing while they baked.
-I absolutely love the smell of cinnamon and it is the perfect Christmas scent.

 Disclaimer: Please note that this post contains affiliate links.
 I may earn a small commission if you make a purchase or sign up for a service at no extra cost to you.